pnp/sp-dev-fx-webparts/samples/react-accordion/README.md

 ## Minimal Path to Awesome

+### Build and Test

-- clone this repo
+1. Clone this repo
-- in the command line run:
+2. In the command line run
     - `npm i`
+    - `gulp build`
     - `gulp serve --nobrowser`
-- in your SharePoint Site create a custom list named FAQ
-- in the FAQ list, create a column Description(internal name) of type Enhanced rich text
+3. Create a custom list (e.g. FAQ) with Title and Description(internal name) of type Enhanced rich text on your SharePoint site.
-- add some list items with Title and Description values
+4. Populate the list with some items

-- navigate to the hosted version of SharePoint workbench, eg. **https://contoso.sharepoint.com/sites/test/_layouts/15/workbench.aspx**
+5. Navigate to the hosted version of SharePoint workbench, eg. **https://\<tenant>.sharepoint.com/sites/\<your site>/_layouts/15/workbench.aspx**
-- add the Web Part to canvas and in its configuration specify:
+6. Add the Web Part to the canvas and configure it.

+### Package and deploy

+1. In the command line run
+    - `gulp bundle --ship`
+    - `gulp package-solution --ship`
+2. Install into your SharePoint app catalog and add it to a SharePoint site.
+3. Navigate to your site, eg. **https://\<tenant>.sharepoint.com/sites/\<your site>**
+4. Create a custom list with Title and Description(internal name) of type Enhanced rich text.
-- name of the list where list items are stored, eg. **FAQ**
+5. Populate the list with some items
+6. Navigate to a page on your site where the custom list is created
+7. Add the Web Part to the page and configure it.

 ## Features